 The first step to air sealing a home involves doing a bit of investigative work.
 Although some air leaks, like drafts under doors and around windows, are obvious, other leak sources might not be as noticeable to the untrained eye.
 Because of this, it’s in your best interest to work with an HVAC contractor who can conduct a blower test in order to gauge how airtight your home is, where air is leaking, and where insulation is lacking.
 In addition to this, there are two ways for you to conduct a do-it-yourself air leak inspection:

 - Visual inspection – As you walk around your home’s exterior perimeter, check for any obvious cracks or holes that may be located where two different types of building materials intersect.
-These “hot spots” for air leaks may include water faucets, areas where the home’s siding and chimney comes together, places where the foundation touches the house’s exterior brick or siding, and all corners.
+These “hot spots” for air leaks may include water faucets, areas where the home’s siding and chimney come together, places where the foundation touches the house’s exterior brick or siding, and all corners.
 From here, evaluate your home’s interior for leaks.
 Some of the most common locations for leaks include electrical outlets, utility/plumbing service entrances, window-mounted air conditioners, switch plates, doorways, windows and places where dryer vents penetrate your walls.

 - Building pressurization test – On a cool, windy day, turn off all of your household combustion appliances (e.g., gas furnaces, water heaters).
-After shutting all windows, exterior doors, and fireplace flues, light an incense or smoke stick and walk around the interior walls of your home, moving the stick near to common leak sources.
+After shutting all windows, exterior doors, and fireplace flues, light an incense or smoke stick, and walk around the interior walls of your home, moving the stick near to common leak sources.
 If the smoke wavers, you have detected a leak.

 Tips for Air Sealing a Home